 Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

-This is clearly shown in the magnificent pyramids and tombs that were built thousands of years ago.
-And probably the main reason you decided to visit Egypt in the first place.
+This is clearly shown in the famous tombs and pyramids in Egypt that were built thousands of years ago, and likely the main reason you decided to visit Egypt in the first place.

-Have you read similar Egypt reviews as the ones below?
+Have you read similar Egypt holiday reviews as the ones below?

 Egypt: The “Worst Place” on Earth